-A surety contract must be provided in writing and executed under seal of the surety and the principal.
-Oral contracts are not binding on the surety.
+A surety must provide a surety contract in writing and execute it under the seal of the surety and the principal.
+Moreover, oral contracts are not binding on the surety.

 We specializes in bonding throughout BC and Ontario.
 Some of the particular bonds we offer include:

 Fiduciary Bonds are for probate and bankruptcy needs.
 These bonds are arranged by lawyers whose clients are required to file security to comply with the courts or the public guardians and trustees.
 They guarantee compliance with the requirements of law for faithful performance of duties in BC and Ontario.

 - Estate Administration Bonds (required by a court)

 - Committee Bond

 They are for qualifying those who need to obtain a license or a permit to handle a particular privilege or conduct a particular business.
 License and permit bonds guarantee that the principal complies with the statute, by law, or regulation that compels them to act.
 The laws are for protecting the public against incompetence, misrepresentation, fraudulent dealings, physical damage, or bodily harm.